Danny O'Donoghue

-Daniel John Mark Luke O'Donoghue (born 3 October 1980) is an Irish singer-songwriter and frontman of the Irish rock band The Script.
+Daniel John Mark Luke O'Donoghue (born 3 October 1980) is an Irish singer-songwriter and frontman of the Irish rock band the Script.
 He also appeared as a coach on the first two series of the television singing talent show The Voice UK.
 He was earlier a member of the Irish boy band Mytown.

 Early life

-Danny O'Donoghue was born in Dublin, Ireland, to Shay O'Donoghue, a member of the band The Dreams, and Ailish O'Donoghue.
+Danny O'Donoghue was born on 3 October 1980 in Dublin, Ireland, to Shay O'Donoghue, a member of the band The Dreams, and Ailish O'Donoghue.
 He is the youngest of six children and was raised in Ballinteer, Dublin.
 As a child, he was initially against the idea of being a musician; however, he ended up dropping out of school to pursue a musical career.

 Early career

 O'Donoghue was a member of a late 1990s band Mytown with friend (and future band member of the Script) Mark Sheehan, after being signed to Universal Records in 1999.
 After its moderate success, O'Donoghue moved to Los Angeles with Sheehan to write songs and produce for artists such as Britney Spears, Boyz II Men and TLC.

 After one year of writing, O'Donoghue and Sheehan moved back to Dublin and, recruiting drummer Glen Power, started working on their own material.
 They formed the band the Script in 2001.